It took me a few years to be intentional about self-nurturing practices, but I’m mostly there now.

 So what do I do to self-nurture me?

 Drink coffee.
 I’m sorry this is cliché, but I’m one of those early morning comatose mothers.
 I write this coherently at 10:39 am, after a night of tending to my own illness, and aware that my four are hacking in their bedrooms with low grade fevers.
 I am now finally awake.
-It only takes one good cup of coffee a day, maybe two, but coffee is required.
+It only takes one good cup of coffee a day, maybe two, but coffee is required. (ps this was written years ago, not in the Year of the COVID).

 Morning UV light exposure.
 Where I live in the mountains, cloud cover is a persistent friend in the winter season.
 We may have year round phenomenal views, but some days we also have cloud cover so thick I can’t determine the types of trees in my forest front yard.
 Sitting in front of a UV Light for fifteen minutes, an oral dose of Vitamin D and Vitamin B complex assist my brain in finding happy through this season.